 During the third trimester of pregnancy, babies continue to grow in size and show physical changes.
 Adequate oxygen supply should be provided to the fetus through deep breathing.
 Precautions should be taken against lifting heavy weights, standing for long periods of time, and eating a balanced diet regularly.
 Mild exercises like walking are also beneficial.
 In the seventh month, babies may kick, stretch, and change position, which can be felt by the mother.

-Swelling of the is natural .
+Swelling of the feet is natural during pregnancy.
 By the eighth month, the baby’s face becomes smooth and resembles that of a newborn.
 The baby continues to gain weight during the ninth month, at a rate of about one pound per week.
 At 40 weeks, the baby is full term.
 The baby settles further down the mother’s pelvis and continues to grow, but has less room to move about.
 Prenatal care is essential for both the mother and the developing baby.

 During pregnancy, the mother’s body undergoes many changes and needs extra calories and nutrients to support the growing baby.
 To ensure a healthy pregnancy, the mother should drink at least eight glasses of water, take prenatal vitamins, and consume an additional 300 calories per day.
 The baby’s immune system is not yet mature, so it continues to receive antibodies from the mother through the placenta.